 Coffee/Tea in the morning

-Lunch: soup & a variety of sandwiches (For Vegetarians: vegetarian soup, wraps and vegetarian lasagna), chips, soft drinks, ice cream treats.
+Lunch: soup & a variety of sandwiches (for Vegetarians: vegetarian wraps and vegetarian lasagna), chips, soft drinks, ice cream treats in the exhibit hall.

 Directions to Seminar Venue